mdjahidhasan009/SQL/key/primary_key.md

     ...
 );
 ```
-This will create the Employees table with 'Id' as its primary key.
-The primary key can be used to uniquely identify the
+This will create the `Employees` table with `'Id'` as its primary key.
+The primary key can be used to uniquely identify
-rows of a table.
+the rows of a table.
 Only one primary key is allowed per table.

-A key can also be composed by one or more ﬁelds, so called composite key, with the following syntax:
+A key can also be composed by one or more fields, so-called composite key, with the following syntax:

 ```sql
 CREATE TABLE EMPLOYEE (